shinington/academic-kickstart/content/home/projects.md

 malware) to avoid being detected.
 Second, using detection systems in practice is in dealing with an overwhelming number of alerts that are triggered by normal behavior (the so-called false positives), obscuring alerts resulting from actual malicious activities.
-Third, adversaries can target a broad array of ML-based detection systems to maximize impact, which is often ignored by individual ML system designers.
-My research addresses these challenges by designing robust features, robust ML models, robust alert prioritization, and robust ML with multiple agents.
+Third, adversaries can target a broad array of ML-based detection systems to maximize impact rather than specifically targeted at each independently, but this is generally ignored by individual ML system designers.
+My research addresses these challenges by designing robust features, robust
+ML models, robust alert prioritization, and robust ML with multiple agents.
 Through continuous research in this field, I envision robust end-to-end and multi-agent ML-based detection systems.